SalesforceLabs/ActionPlans/README.md

     sfdx force:data:tree:import -p ./data/action-plan-data-plan.json
     ```

-- (Optional) To create a sample Action Plan Template for Account onboarding, run the following:
+- (Optional) To create a sample Action Plan Template for Account onboarding (to use the included Flow), run the following:
 	```
 	sfdx force:apex:execute -f ./data/sample-data.apex
 	```

 - Sample Action Plan Template and Flow
     - This repository includes a sample Action Plan Template file, which you can import on the appropriate tab (`https://<yourinstance>.lightning.force.com/lightning/n/Action_Plans_Template_Import`) in the org.
-[Trade show follow-up](https://github.com/SalesforceLabs/ActionPlans/blob/main/data/Export%20-%20Trade%20Show%20follow%20up.xml).
+[Trade show follow up](https://github.com/SalesforceLabs/ActionPlans/blob/main/data/Export%20-%20Trade%20Show%20follow%20up.xml).
 You may need to download the file from GitHub, or you can find it in your SFDX project in the `data` folder.

-	- To use this Template with the included Flow,  edit or create a new Lead.
-		1. Make sure the `Hot Lead Trade Show follow up` Flow is active.
-		1. Create a Lead and set `Rating` to "Hot" and `Lead Source` to "Other".
-		1. Note the auto-created Action Plan.

-	- To use this Template with a Process Builder, use the `Create Action Plan From Template` Apex Action
+	- To use this Template with Flow or a Process Builder, use the `Create Action Plan From Template` Apex Action

 	- To use this Template with a trigger, see the in-app documentation tab `About Action Plans`

+	- Create a Lead and set `Rating` to "Hot" and `Lead Source` to "Other".

 ### Code formatting